ForsakenNGS/LogTrackerApp/README.md

 2. Section
 	+ Here you can manually update a player if you want to.
 Just enter the realm and name and click the "Update" button.
 3. Section
+    + Priority / Regular
+        + This shows the number of pending updates for the regular- and priority-queue
     + Update X/X
         + This shows the current queue of player to be updated.
     + Reserving X